 The two most important steps when implementing hyper-personalization in your e-commerce store:

 Gain insight into consumer habits with accurate data.
 In addition to standard personal data, pay specific attention to the type of sales channel used—mobile app or website, product search history, items left in the shopping cart, and time of day.

 - Implementation of new technologies

 In the case of hyper-personalization, using a PIM (Product Information Management) software for product data management would be helpful as it makes information processing much easier.
 The PIM stores data in one place, regardless of whether it comes from an ERP (Enterprise Resource Planning) system or a supplier channel.

 The inefficiency of an online store’s search engine is comparable to a situation where you ask a salesperson in a stationary store to help you find an appliance whose name you can’t quite remember, but the store employee is not only unable to guide you to the item you are talking about but also shows you items that are significantly different from what you are looking for.
 Frustration sets in, and the customer is likely to quickly give up shopping at such a store.
 The same mechanism is at work in e-commerce stores when the search engine fails to offer relevant results.

 However, online stores have increasingly been using intelligent search engines based on algorithms that are able to generate results that closely resemble the product that the user is looking for.
+There is a higher probability of reach to potential new customers even if you utilize SEO for application since optimization is not only reserved for website traffic.
 This feature is similar to having a Google-like search bar on your store’s website.
 A search engine draws data from not only the created user profile but also several machine learning mechanisms to provide results